buildmotion/custom-angular-modules/README.md

 export class AppModule { }
 ```

-Now that we some compents to view, we will need to provide some routes to the application.
+Now that we at least one component to view, we will need to provide routes to the application.
 We can implement a new module for routing.
 Once again let's use the Angular CLI to create a module for providing routes to the application.

 ```
 ng g module appRouting
 ```

 **app-routing.module.ts**
 ```javascript